 Worried about missing your favourite TV programmes?
 Check out our very informative TV in Crete page.

-Getting and using the Internet may be very important for you, particular, if like us you need it to make your living in Crete.
-See our About Us page for more on our life in Crete and how you too could make your living.
+Getting and using the Internet may be very important for you, particular, if you need it to make your living in Crete.

 The Internet is widely available in Crete with ADSL or Broadband in most areas.